Adaptive Sampling of 3D Spatial Correlations for Focus+Context Visualization: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We have proposed the use of importance-based correlation sampling to support an interactive focus+context visualization of correlation structures in large 3D ensemble fields.
 The maximum correlation between two sub-regions is estimated via Bayesian optimal sampling, and region-to-region maxima are visualized via a chord diagram including edge bundling to reduce visual clutter.
-For large ensembles which do not fit into GPU memory, maxima are sampled from a mean-tree at a suitable resolution.
+For large ensembles, maxima are sampled from a mean-tree at a suitable resolution.
 Regions are linearized along a space-filling curve and mapped to the circular chord layout.
 The user can interactively select chord edges for a closer inspection in a focus view, and analyse correlation patterns of more than one physical variable via a chord diagram or an inter-variable correlation matrix.
-We have further introduced optimized GPU solutions to efficiently compute prominent measures of statistical dependence in large ensembles.
+We have introduced optimized GPU solutions to efficiently compute prominent measures of statistical dependence in large ensembles.
 The use of our approach has been demonstrated with two large simulation ensembles and one synthetic data set.

-A limitation of using chord diagrams is that for more than one variable the visualization becomes cluttered and edges occlude each other.
-Nevertheless, we believe that by using two distinct colors as proposed, in combination with the possibility to filter correlations and brick pairs, the user can effectively analyse two variables.
-Using more than two variables, however, becomes increasingly difficult.
-By juxtaposition of the chord diagrams for different variables, the major differences in the correlation structures can be conveyed efficiently, yet it is clear that this doesn't scale to the analysis of many variables.
-Therefore, in the future we intend to analyse the use of set operations, i.e., set intersections, between the set of initial edges of different fields.
-We believe that by using such operations also similarities and differences between the correlation structures in multiple fields can be conveyed effectively.
+In the future, we intend to address the limitation of chord diagrams for comparing the correlations in multiple variables.
+Especially, we will analyse the use of set operations, i.e., set intersections, between the set of edges in the chord diagrams of different variables, to find similarities in the respective correlation fields.
+We believe that by using such operations the correlations in multiple fields can be compared effectively.

+The computational complexity of MI, which can hinder an interactive analysis of large ensembles, will be addressed by including neural correlation fields \cite{NeuralFieldsStatDepEnsembles}.
+By training a neural network to predict MI values at high speed, the sampling performance can be improved significantly.